SteffenDE/nx-sentence-transformer-bench/README.md

 Some benchmarks of the encoding performance of a sentence-transformer model using Python and Elixir.
 I ran these tests on my MacBook Pro with M1 Max (CPU only, so M1 Pro should be the same).

+## UPDATE

+In the initial results, I forgot to set the compiler option for the Nx.Serving.
+Doing this improves the performance of the Nx code significantly.
+The updated results are below.
+You can find the old results in the git history.

 ## Setup

 For running the python server, create a virtual environment: